Determine recommended pavement depth based on usage, traffic, and soil conditions

 What happens if asphalt is too thin?

 Thin asphalt leads to premature failure: cracking, rutting, raveling, and base damage.
-It won't support traffic loads properly and requires early replacement, costing more long-term.
+It won't support traffic loads properly and requires early replacement.